 Key Ingredients

 Strawberries: You can use store-bought frozen strawberries or strawberries from your freezer.
 I quartered my strawberries but sliced and whole work just as well.
-Use fruit that has been frozen at its peak and save the overripe strawberries for use in smoothies and muffins, where there are additional ingredients to add flavor.
+Use fruit that has been frozen at its peak, and save the overripe strawberries for smoothies and muffins, where additional ingredients add flavor.

 Sugar: Granulated sugar sweetens the pie.
-For a little bit of a different flavor you can use half white sugar and have light brown sugar.
+For a slightly different flavor, you can use half white sugar and light brown sugar.

 Cornstarch: Make sure to check the expiration date on your cornstarch, as expired cornstarch will not thicken properly.
 You can also use an equal amount of quick-cooking tapioca instead of cornstarch.